fadhilmuh/machine_learning_practice/README.md

-# Custom Decision Tree Classifier
+# Custom Machine Learning Model

 This repository contains a custom implementation of a Decision Tree Classifier in Python.
+The codes contained in this repository is for self-practice purpose only.

 ## Contents